Reporting Incidents or Injuries

-- If emergency services are first called for an incident or injury, the reporting party or designee shall also immediately contact a representative of Safety and Security Services for the completion of a Security Incident Report.
+- If emergency services are called first for an incident or injury, the reporting party or designee shall also immediately contact a representative of Safety, Security and Risk Management for the completion of a Security Incident Report.
 For more information on reporting, see College Policy 6Hx28:10-01 Reporting Incidents or Injuries.

 If an employee injury is reported, the employee may be eligible for applicable workers’ compensation benefits.
 The goal of workers’ compensation is to ensure that an employee who has a qualifying injury or illness at work: